avirakesh/backlight-pi/rust/README.md

 sudo -E python calibration.py [set-control|get-control|set-led|set-samples]
 ```
 `sudo` is needed for controlling GPIO pins, and `-E` is required to pass your
-current environment to the `sudo` enviroment.
+current environment to the `sudo` environment.

 `calibration.py` provides three routines to interactively calibrate the script
 for a specific setup.
 These can be passed as command line arguments to the